Open Payment Initiative

-The Open Payment Initiative, or O.P.I. for short, was launched to standardize the application interface between the EPOS application and any cashless payments solution installed on the EFT/PoS terminal.
+The Open Payment Initiative, or O.P.I. for short, was launched by Wincor Nixdorf in 2003 to standardize the application interface between the electronic point of sale (EPOS) application and any cashless payments solution installed on the electronic funds transfer at point of sale (EFTPOS) payment terminal.
 The specification for this interface focused mainly on international and cross-industry aspects.
-Today, the O.P.I. interface is already a de facto European standard, which is spreading from Germany to retailing projects throughout Europe.
+The interface made it possible to integrate varying EFT/PoS solutions in European POS projects for the first time.